 I didn’t understand grace until it appeared in my living room.
 This is how we experience grace, I believe.
 As I said before, it’s a person, not a doctrine, so why would grace not appear in the form of life experiences, often through other people?

 Grace took the form of my wife, Tiffani.
 Through her, I saw grace for the first time.

-It was the day she discovered porn on my computer.
+It was the day she discovered my habit for porn sites such as watchmygirlfriend xxx on my computer.
 I was an adulterer.
 She had every right to leave, hold this against me, or allow this to destroy her trust in me.
 I expected one of these, to be honest, or some combination of the three.
 Many spouses have left over similar issues.

 What I received instead was shocking.
 Though upset, she embraced me.
 She never yelled or allowed her pain to spill out as hurtful words.
 She took the initiative to find me a counselor.
 She walked with me through good and bad.
 I’m free from porn in large part because of her.

 This is the power of grace.
 Darkness has no answer for it.
 The schemes of Satan wither at the sight of it.
 When grace makes its entrance, evil has no choice but to leave.